donny-nguyen/donny-nguyen.github.io/_posts/2024-09-12-equals-and-hashcode-methods.md

 Here, `equals()` checks if two `Employee` objects have the same `id` and `name`, and `hashCode()` ensures that these objects return the same hash code if they are equal.

-By properly overriding both methods, you ensure that the object behaves as expected in hash-based collections.
+By properly overriding both methods, we ensure that the object behaves as expected in hash-based collections.

 [What happens if hashCode() method always returns the same value?](https://donny-nguyen.github.io/2024/09/12/if-hashcode-returns-the-same-value.html)